chinshr/merchant_sidekick/README.md

 # MerchantSidekick

-MerchantSidekick is a light-weight E-commerce framework for Ruby on Rails applications.
+MerchantSidekick is a full featured light-weight E-commerce framework for Ruby on Rails applications.

 ## Features